Programming style

 Programming style, also known as coding style, are the conventions and patterns used in writing source code, resulting in a consistent and readable codebase.
 These conventions often encompass aspects such as indentation, naming conventions, capitalization, and comments.
 Consistent programming style is generally considered beneficial for code readability and maintainability, particularly in collaborative environments.

 Maintaining a consistent style across a codebase can improve readability and ease of software maintenance.
 It allows developers to quickly understand code written by others and reduces the likelihood of errors during modifications.
 Adhering to standardized coding guidelines ensures that teams follow a uniform approach, making the codebase easier to manage and scale.
 Many organizations and open-source projects adopt specific coding standards to facilitate collaboration and reduce cognitive load.

 Style guidelines can be formalized in documents known as coding conventions, which dictate specific formatting and naming rules.
 These conventions may be prescribed by official standards for a programming language or developed internally within a team or project.
 For example, Python's PEP 8 is a widely recognized style guide that outlines best practices for writing Python code.
 In contrast, languages like C or Java may have industry standards that are either formally documented or adhered to by convention.

 Automation

-Adherence to coding style can be enforced through automated tools, which format code according to predefined guidelines.
-These tools reduce the manual effort required to maintain style consistency, allowing programmers to focus on logic and functionality.
-For instance, tools such as Black for Python and clang-format for C++ automatically reformat code to comply with specified coding standards.
+Adherence to coding style can be enforced through automated tools, known as linters, which format code according to predefined guidelines.
+These linting tools reduce the manual effort required to maintain style consistency, allowing programmers to focus on logic and functionality.
+For instance, tools such as CSSLint for CSS, Black for Python, clang-format for C++, PHP-CS-Fixer for PHP, ESLint for JavaScript, automatically reformat code to comply with specified coding style standards.